mrzhuzhe/riven/docs/oop.md

 # Cpp practice
 1. perf vtune and so on
-2. sve2 and neon
+2. thread santinzer / how to debug multi process
+3. lsf sge

+## done
-3. static member / struct class / protected / local thread / virtual func
+1. static member / struct class / protected / local thread / virtual func
-4. thread santinzer / how to debug multi process
-5. singleton
+2. singleton
-6. lsf sge
+3. sve2 and neon